 If you’re a new EA in Freemasonry, there is a lot of things that you should know.

-Do some research online about the Craft, its history and what it means to the 6 million masons around the world.
+Do some research online about the Craft, its history and what it means to be a Freemason to the 6 million masons around the world.

 Visit Other Lodges